-Dr. Sarah Barns is a creative producer and strategist, with a lifelong love of cities, historical geography, digital storytelling and digital futures.
-Each of these seemingly distinct threads have interwoven throughout her career, allowing Sarah to being unique insights, empathy and expertise to her work today.
-Sarah is someone who has experience delivering high level organisational and national strategy, but loves to work at the local level as well.
-Working with communities in a tangible and impactful way is a deliberate choice, reflecting her belief in the importance of place-based discovery and engagement in an increasingly digitally-intensive societies.
+With a career spanning strategy consulting, academia, policy and the arts, Sarah has experience delivering high-level organisational and national strategy, but loves to work at the local level as well.
+Working creatively with communities in a tangible and impactful way is a deliberate choice, reflecting her belief in the importance of place-based discovery, storytelling and engagement in increasingly digitally-intensive societies.

 Sarah is author of Platform Urbanism (Palgrave Macmillan, 2019), and a recognised speaker, researcher and expert in the fields of urban digital strategy, digital placemaking and digital cultural engagement.
 Her research has been published in a wide range of books and international journals, spanning Cities, Culture and Society, Space and Society, Urban Geography and the Journal of Urban Cultural Studies (see full Research profile here).